'Unfounded' Bullying Accusations Sidelined Head Of Grand Canyon For 5 Months

 Leadership style

-But it was widely known that a handful of managers didn't appreciate Lehnertz's leadership style.
+It was widely known that a handful of managers didn't appreciate Lehnertz's leadership style.
 John Dillon, executive director of the Grand Canyon River Outfitters Association, said he heard the complaints firsthand from Park Service supervisors who clashed with her.

 "I do know a handful of people in the park that have have felt very frustrated with the new superintendent's style," he said.

-Dillon represents river rafting companies who contract with the National Park Service.
+Dillon represents river rafting companies that contract with the National Park Service.
 He works with employees there and said a few managers felt as if they were walking on eggshells after Lehnertz became superintendent.

 "I think the concern is, 'I have another 10 years and I don't want to say something or do something wrong or end up in the crosshairs of somebody who is on a mission to clean house,' " he said.